Jesse-ngugi99/GROUP_8_PHASE_THREE/README.md

 * Overall, the model is fairly reliable in detecting customer at risk of churn.
 * The higher the AUC means the better separation between churners and non-churners.

-* We proceed to build the next model to see if the performance will improve.
+* We proceed to build the next model to see if the perfomance will improve.

 #### **Decision Trees (before class balancing)**